-You must also pay a filing fee and a biometrics (fingerprinting) fee, and submit two photographs (passport style) and a copy of your birth certificate (translated, if it’s not in English).
+You must also pay a filing fee and a biometrics (fingerprinting) fee, and submit two photographs (passport style).

 Unless you’re a refugee, asylee, or fiancé, you’ll also need to submit the results of a medical examination done on Form I-693 by a doctor on USCIS’s official list.
 People who entered on fiancé visas or as refugees don't need to repeat the medical exam that they had done earlier, but must now comply with vaccination requirements.

 It’s a good idea to also submit Form I-765, application for employment authorization, allowing you to work in the United States.
 And if you think you might travel before your application is decided upon, be sure to submit Form I-131, Application for Travel Document.

 Fiance-visa based applicants must submit a copy of their marriage certificate.